guidotiana/Milbinding/README.md

 2. Datasets for reproducing results

 Once the Milbinding conda environment is installed, the datasets and the trained models can be downloaded.
-To download the files and models, use the provided bash script by typing in the terminal:
+Typer in your terminal:

 `$ download_datas.sh`

+This bash script will automatically download all the datasets and trained models from the UNIMI Datavers.
+All the datasets and trained models are saved into the folder _datasets_and_RFs_